neurologic/Neurobiology-Movement/syllabus.md

 - Formulate and support an opinion about how each part of the motor system contributes to motor control.
 - Interpret the main types of data that can be collected and interpret processed metrics.
 - Explain neural mechanisms involved in the production of a motor sequence by an animal.
-- Explore raw data through interactive visualizations.
+- Explore data through interactive visualizations.

 You should gain skills in:
-- The scientific study of animal behavior and the motor system
+- The scientific study of the motor system
-- Visual presentation of information
+- Communication of information through the context of your own ideas
 - Analytical thinking
 - Reading primary literature